Robert F. Kennedy in NY court as he fights ballot-access suit claiming he doesn't live in the state

 His campaign has said he has enough signatures to qualify in 42 states, so far.
 His ballot drive has faced challenges and lawsuits in various states, including North Carolina and New Jersey.

-Kennedy's New York ballot petition lists his residence as a home that a friend owns in Katonah, a tony suburb about 45 miles (72 kilometers) north of midtown Manhattan.
+Kennedy's New York ballot petition lists his residence as a home that a different friend owns in Katonah, a tony suburb in Westchester County, where Kennedy has said he moved after leaving Michaelis' home.
 But the lawsuit claims that the candidate “has no meaningful or continuous connections to the property” and has spent “vanishingly little time, if any.”

 He doesn't have a written lease, and neighbors haven't seen him around, says the lawsuit, filed in June.